Desire1990/zip-info-pwa-ui/README.md

 # zip-info-pwa-ui
-Ioninic integration in vuejs project
+Ioninic integration in vuejs project without importing all @ionic/vue components just done in one way